sdv-dev/DeepEcho/benchmark/README.md

   all the available datasets are used.
 - `metrics`: Dict of metrics to use for the evaluation.
 If not passed, all the available metrics are used.
+- `max_entities`: Max number of entities to load per dataset.
+If not given, use the entire dataset.
 - `distributed`: Whether to use `dask` for distributed computing.
 Defaults to `False`.
 - `output_path`: Optionally store the results in a CSV in the given path.